Skip to main content

 Use Cases:

-• Single API call for upsert operations: No need to check if a document exists before creating/updating
+• Single API call for upsert operations: No need to check if a prompt exists before creating/updating

 • Programmatic prompt updates: Update prompts from your CI/CD pipeline or automation scripts